OHDSI/ResultModelManager/README.md

 Development status
 ==================

-Under development - do not use
+Initial release - use with care